-Definition Community The community name acts as a password to authenticate messages sent between an SNMP client and a router containing an SNMP server.
+Field Name Definition Community The community name acts as a password to authenticate messages sent between an SNMP client and a router containing an SNMP server.
 The community name is sent in every packet between the client and the server.
 Source The source IP address or range of IP address.
 OID Object Identifier.
 Permission Select the permission type: Read Only - Read-only access to the entire MIB except for SNMP configuration objects.
 Read/Write - Read-write access to the entire MIB except for SNMP configuration objects.
-Admin - Read-write access to the entire MIB.